snfazal/ecommerce-app/readme.md

   - signup form

 5. **Profile page**
-  - link to edit form for user
+  - link to add additional email address in order to better contact customer for purchase delivery
-  - link to past purchases
-  - personal info (address, shipping payment preferences etc)

-6. **User edit page**
-  - can edit login info (username, password)
-  - can edit personal info (address, shipping payment preferences etc)

 7. **Cart page**
   - change quantity for items in cart
-  - remove items from cart
+  - removes all items from cart
-  - link to checkout
+  - link to checkout and

 8. **Checkout page**
   - totals price + tax